okhaliukova/okhaliukova.github.io/_pages/teaching.md

 ---

 ### **MATH 111 — Calculus for Scientists and Engineers I**
-Topics: Limits; derivatives; integrals; foundational calculus concepts for engineering and science majors.
+Topics: Limits, differentiation, integration, and core calculus concepts with applications to engineering and the physical sciences.

 ---